 Calendula (Calendula Officinalis) ointment and macerated oil somethimes prepared by our grandmothers, is replaced today by the calendula CO2 extract.
 CO2 extraction- also known as supercritical fluid extraction, is perhaps the most effective method for maintaining levels and preventing healing effects deactivated during the extraction process.

 Calendula has just as many healing effects as our skin needs.
 It is one of the most famous and documented medical plant in European natural medicine.
 Calendula is a wonderful companion plant in our garden.

 Historically, calendula was used for culinary purposes, such as providing yellow coloring in cheeses and butters and adding a taste and intense color similar to much more expensive saffron.

-The fact is that our skin prefers calendula more to our stomach.
+Did you know, that our skin prefers calendula more than our stomach?
 For centuries this plant has medicinal uses, as a natural anti-inflammatory remedy that is helpful in healing wounds.
 Calendula is commonly used as an herbal treatment for the relief of skin disorders.
 It is used to heal minor burns, for the treatment of rashes and irritation (also diaper rash in baby), to treat systemic skin problems such as dermatitis, eczema, acne and psoriasis.
 This flower is indispensable in skin care.
-Due to its antiviral and antifungal effects, calendula is some of the most useful and valuable plant in our garden.
+Due to its antiviral and antifungal effects, calendula is some of the most useful plant in our garden.

 Enjoy its beauty!